How to respond to online hate speech?

 Report hate speech to Unia

-• We encourage you to forward a link to the message and a screenshot of the message.
+We ask you to send a link to the message and a screenshot of the message and its context.
+Otherwise, we cannot analyse it properly.

 What is hate speech?